3v0k4/contact-page/blog/posts/2020-05-18-published-posts-hakyll.md

 ---
-title: Adding `published` to Hakyll posts
+title: Adding `published` to Hakyll Posts
 description: Control which posts to publish with a boolean flag in the metadata
 published: true
 author: Riccardo